bartneck/SwimDsl/README.md

 - Syntax highlighting
 - Linting of syntax and semantic errors.
-- Auto completion of some keywords and defined paces
+- Auto-completion of some keywords and defined paces
 - Source file export
 - Source file import